makrai/notes/bender20-understanding-in-data-acl.md

   * perceptual data, such as
     * photos (Hossain+ 2019) or
     * other modalities (Kiela and Clark, 2015; Kiela+ 2015)
-  * interaction data, e.g. a dialogue corpus with success annotations,
+  * interaction data, eg a dialogue corpus with success annotations,
     * low-level success signals such as emotional stress (McDuff and Kapoor, 2019) or eye gaze (Koller+ 2012), which contains a signal about the felicitous uses of forms